Sting-DR/Nerevar-Moon-and-Star/README.md

 ## Overview
 This is Morrowind the way I would like to replay it in the modern day.
 Every mod added in has been looked over by me for general incompatibilities and errors.
-The shader preset and lighting changes (thanks to the tool S3Lightfixes by S3ctorOMW) in particular have been tweaked over and over to achieve the result you can experience now and that I am satisfied with.
+The shader preset and lighting changes (thanks to the tool **S3Lightfixes** by S3ctorOMW) in particular have been tweaked over and over to achieve the result you can experience now and that I am satisfied with.

 ## Visuals
 NEMAS has a heavy emphasis on visuals, resulting in a pretty hefty size requirement as of now.
 I have tried my best to optimize and avoid 4K textures in general (most are 1K or 2K) so it should still be around the best visual to performance ratio you can get with all these mods stacked together.
-Almost all of the textures make use of PBR lighting and have necessary texture maps included.
+Almost all of the textures make use of **PBR lighting** and have necessary texture maps included.

 ## World Expansion
-Settlements have been enhanced by mods like Beautiful Cities of Morrowind, OAAB Grazelands and OAAB Tel Mora among many others which bring them a little closer to their actual scale in Vvardenfell.
+Settlements have been enhanced by mods like **Beautiful Cities of Morrowind**, **OAAB Grazelands** and **OAAB Tel Mora** among many others which bring them a little closer to their actual scale in Vvardenfell.

-The new landmass expansions Tamriel Rebuilt, Project Cyrodiil, and Skyrim: Home of the Nords are included to enhance role-playing and the questing experience.
+The new landmass expansions **Tamriel Rebuilt**, **Project Cyrodiil**, and **Skyrim: Home of the Nords** are included to enhance role-playing and the questing experience.
 They feature several new factions and quests and more people to meet along in your journey.

 ## Gameplay & Mechanics
-Melee and Ranged Combat are expanded upon and overhauled by mods like N'Garde - Active Block and Parry and Bullseye - Marksman Overhaul among others.
+Melee and Ranged Combat are expanded upon and overhauled by mods like **N'Garde - Active Block and Parry** and **Bullseye - Marksman Overhaul** among others.
 Several new spells and Magic oriented balancing and enhancing mods are included with enhanced spell casting visuals to make them look more dynamic.

 ## Difficulty & Balance
 All of the main game content has been rebalanced.
 DLC difficulty is brought in line with the base game while late main quest bosses are significantly harder.
-Additionally HarderBetterFasterStronger (HBFS) is included for needed difficulty tuning.
+Additionally **HarderBetterFasterStronger (HBFS)** is included for needed difficulty tuning.

 ## Factions & Story
-Most Faction experiences have been touched up with better role-playing choices and better rewards with additional quest additions, including brand new lore-friendly Factions introduced through large scale quest mods like Death and Taxes.
+Most Faction experiences have been touched up with better role-playing choices and better rewards with additional quest additions, including brand new lore-friendly Factions introduced through large scale quest mods like **Death and Taxes**.

 ## Companions
 Accompanying you on your journey will be new companions with actual personalities and personal stories that you will be allowed to take part in and shape.
-They include many popular ones like Arvesa - An Armiger's Tale, Dras the Dunmer Legionnaire, Into the Void - Companion and Quests, Fons - Shapeshifting Bard Companion and Biz'Kuitz Blissful Mind - Alfiq Scholar Companion among a few others.
+They include many popular ones like **Arvesa - An Armiger's Tale, Dras the Dunmer Legionnaire, Into the Void - Companion and Quests, Fons - Shapeshifting Bard Companion** and **Biz'Kuitz Blissful Mind - Alfiq Scholar Companion** among a few others.

 ## Immersion & Character
-Immerse yourself better in the world with Sun's Dusk - Needs and Survival which introduces survival mechanics and needs you to eat, drink, sleep, bathe, and dress appropriately (all configurable as per personal choice).
+Immerse yourself better in the world with **Sun's Dusk - Needs and Survival** which introduces survival mechanics and needs you to eat, drink, sleep, bathe, and dress appropriately (all configurable as per personal choice).
-Lastly Character Creation has also been supplemented with alternate start choices and several additions to your back story through mods like Basic Chargen - Alternate Start and Character Traits Framework.
+Lastly Character Creation has also been supplemented with alternate start choices and several additions to your back story through mods like **Basic Chargen - Alternate Start** and **Character Traits Framework**.

 ---